benjaminhuanghuang/pyAlgorithms/leet_code/_category.md

 - 136. Single Number
 - 137. Single Number II
 - 190. Reverse Bits
-- 201. Bitwise AND of Numbers Range             :
+- 201. Bitwise AND of Numbers Range             : AND
 - 393. UTF-8 Validation
 - 421. Maximum XOR of Two Numbers in an Array  [Goolge]